If you are in the armed forces you may qualify for the Australian Defence Force (ADF) Home Loans scheme

 The DHOAS is open to those are currently serving or have served in the military.
 It provides monthly subsidies to help current and former service men and women pay off their home loans.
 The amount of time you served will determine whether or not you qualify for this scheme as well as the amount of the monthly subsidy you receive.

 The HPAS helps ADF members pay the costs of taking out a home loan, including the application process, stamp duty and conveyancing costs.
 Thus, members receive a one-off lump sum payment that is taxable.
 You will most likely be eligible if you intend to occupy the property as your principal place of residence.
-Since the grant is taxable and currently stands at $16,949 (as at 01/01/2011).
-Depending on your income, the after tax amount would be between $11,000 - $12,000.

 You could be eligible for both but to check whether or not you qualify for either of these schemes, please get in touch with the Australian Defence Force